hpe-dev-incubator/hpe-dev-portal/content/blog/in-band-management-with-ilorest-and-a-livecd.md

 ---
-title: "In-band management with ilorest and a LiveCD"
+title: In-band management with HPE iLOrest and a LiveCD
 date: 2018-03-30T11:19:26.056Z
+featuredBlog: false
+priority: null
 author: François Donzé
-tags: ["iLO","ilorest","ProLiant"]
-authorimage: "/img/blogs/Avatar4.svg"
+authorimage: /img/fdz-photoprofile.png
-featuredBlog: false
-priority:
-thumbnailimage:
+thumbnailimage: null
+tags:
+  - iLO
+  - ilorest
+  - ProLiant
 ---
-# In-band management with `ilorest` and a LiveCD
+<style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

+Updated March 4 2024

-In a [previous blog](/blog/how-to-change-the-factory-generated-ilo-administrator-password), I explained how the RESTful interface tool ([iLOREST](http://www.hpe.com/info/resttool)) (former `hprest`) is able to communicate securely with the underlying iLO and perform in band management of the lower layers of the server.
-This blog provides a method to create a custom bootable LiveCD that embeds the `ilorest` utility and potentially other management tools.
+In a <a href="https://developer.hpe.com/blog/in-band-management-with-ilorest-and-a-livecd" target="_blank">previous blog</a>, I explained how the HPE RESTful interface tool (<a href="https://github.com/HewlettPackard/python-redfish-utility/releases/latest" target="_blank">iLOREST</a>) is able to communicate securely with the underlying iLO and perform in band management of the lower layers of the server.
+This blog post provides a method to create a custom bootable LiveCD that embeds the HPE ilorest utility and potentially other management tools.

 After booting the server on the LiveCD, it is possible, locally or from a remote location, to perform in-band management operations.

-Although the solution presented here is based on Red Hat / CentOS distributions, it can be adapted to other Linux distributions as well as to Windows since the support of `ilorest` in WinPE exists since `hprest` version 1.5 (at that time this utilitiy was still called `hprest`).
+Although the solution presented here is based on Red Hat / CentOS distributions, it can be adapted to other Linux distributions as well as to Windows since the support of iLOrest in WinPE exists since `hprest` version 1.5 (at that time this utility was still called `hprest`).

 ## High level solution description